lpereira/blotest/2020/06/21/converting-gwbasic-to-z80.rst

 register mapping between 8086 and Z80.
-Guided by the comments still referencing the Intel 8080 comments (which have the same names as the Z80 registers), and by the assumption that the original translation tool worked on an instruction-by-instruction basis rather than some sofisticated analysis mechanism, this wasn't a terribly difficult task.
+Guided by the comments still referencing the Intel 8080 comments (which have the same names as the Z80 registers), and by the assumption that the original translation tool worked on an instruction-by-instruction basis rather than some sophisticated analysis mechanism, this wasn't a terribly difficult task.
 On the right, a table summarizes the result of this work.
 Some of it required a little bit more investigative work: